-Slevin's skink is a small lizard in the family Scincidae and is the only lizard endemic to the Mariana Islands.
+Slevin's skink, also known as the Marianas skink, is a small lizard in the family Scincidae and is the only lizard endemic to the Mariana Islands.
 Historically, the species has been recorded from Guam, Rota, Aguiguan, Tinian, Sarigan, Alamagan, Pagan, and Asuncion; it is currently extant on Sarigan, Alamagan, and Asuncion, and was recently rediscovered on Cocos Island off southern Guam.
-The species is found in leaf litter and tree debris in several forest types including native limestone, mixed-native, Casuarina equisetifolia (ironwood), and coconut (Cocos nucifera) forests (Brown and Falanruw 1972, p.
+The species is found in leaf litter and tree debris in several forest types including native limestone, mixed-native, Casuarina equisetifolia (ironwood), and Cocos nucifera (coconut) forests (Brown and Falanruw 1972, p.
 110; McCoid et al. 1995, p.
 72; Berger et al. 2005, p.
 175; Vogt in litt.
 2007; Lardner in litt.
 2013; Mathies pers comm.
-2019).
+2020, USFWS 2023p, p.
+6).